Torah for now

 make things whole

-A little girl cries in the nlght
+A little boy cries in the night

 No one makes it right, or reunites